 Instagram is a for PROFIT company.
 They obviously want profit, and that might as well be their number #1 agenda for the community.
 Everything that they do has to translate into more money for them.

 We saw Facebook going through the same phase.
-Back in the days it was pretty easy to get noticed on Facebook and today – you need to pay to reach to your very own fans.
+Back in the days, it was pretty easy to get noticed on Facebook and today – you need to pay to reach to your very own fans.
 Can you imagine that?
-Facebook wants users to pay for ads to reach to their own fans!
+Facebook wants users to pay for ads to reach their own fans!
 And that is how is it.
-Same goes for Instagram.
+The same goes for Instagram.
 It’s indeed not your content or your lack of effort that things aren’t going perfectly over at Instagram.
 The core issue is that the ever-changing algorithm is suppressing users’ content more and more to push them to opt-in for advertisement.

 Research by a highly reputable media agency named BuzzSumo shows as we can see in above chart how engagement on Facebook is being deliberately killed.
-In there study that you can read here, BuzzSumo discovered that engagement for brands and publishers on Facebook has fallen by over 20% over a period of six months.
+In their study that you can read here, BuzzSumo discovered that engagement for brands and publishers on Facebook has fallen by over 20% over a period of six months.

 As I said, no fairy tales here, all that you see is actual research backed by data.
 BuzzSumo concluded their research by analyzing over 880 million Facebook posts.
-And that goes to show how social network is fine-tuning its algorithms to kill engagement rate for users in order to force them to pay for ads.
+And that goes to show how the social network is fine-tuning its algorithms to kill engagement rate for users in order to force them to pay for ads.
 And the same goes for Instagram.

 A decline in organic reach has also been documented in numerous other articles.
 For example: